-4 credit hours (3 hours of lecture and 2 hours of lab) Based on the Java programming language, this course first introduces fundamental programming tanguage, tans course first introduces fundamental programming techniques with selections, loops, methods, and arrays.
+Based on the Java programming language, this course first introduces fundamental programming techniques with selections, loops, methods, and arrays.
 The second part of the course focuses on object-oriented programming concepts such as classes, inheritance, polymorphism, abstract classes, and interfaces.
 The course concludes with an overview of the Java Collection Framework, which defines a set of useful API for data structures.
 Topics include: elementary programming, selections, loops, methods, arrays, objects and classes, strings and text I/O, inheritance and polymorphism, abstract classes and interfaces, generics, Java Collection Framework.
-Pre-requisite: None